sorbet/sorbet/website/docs/nilable-types.md

 ### `Array#fetch` & `Hash#fetch`

-The Ruby standard library has a couple built in methods for raising an exeption if an element is missing from a collection: `x.fetch(...)`:
+The Ruby standard library has a couple built-in methods for raising an exception if an element is missing from a collection: `x.fetch(...)`:

 ```ruby